 Initially clinical services include psychological services with access to psychiatric and social worker referral.
 We are well networked with other services in the area enabling cross referral if required.

 Payment for services provided by Gidget House are covered by Medicare bulk billing.
-A referral and mental health care plan from a GP are required in order to access this funding.
+A referral and a mental health care plan from a GP are required in order to access this funding.

 Parents referred to Gidget House will receive:

 Initial Assessment – meeting with the client to explore needs, concerns and solutions.